aoloe/docs-graphicslab-pipe/notes/slides-lgm.md

 - show phatch? is this a pipe?
 - show a huge ls -lh | vim - (or somthing else short, bus useful): this is for sure a pipe!
 - show a complex xml file: can we base modern pipes on this?

+the hud is a libre graphics app for tablets http://gould.cx/ted/blog/Introducing_HUD_2.0 . towards the end of the article, ted asks a good question: how to make such an app discoverable? this is also a problem for a "not pipe" application.